DukeMLM/LLM_ADM/README.md

 This repo uses GPT-3.5 to predict ADM spectra.
-Currently, it is not structured as a standalone library.

 ---